balakreshnan/synapseAnalytics/AzureMLSDKtest.md

 ```

 ## Print best model

+Display the best model.
+Get the model's output metric to show the accuracy of the model.

 ```
 best_run, fitted_model = local_run.get_output()
 print(best_run)
 print(fitted_model)
 ```

+Register the model so we can use the id to deploy as web service to inference.

 ```
 description = 'Automated Machine Learning Model'